midNight-jam/Country-Fiscal-Footprint-Spark-Streaming-/README.md

  We have use openspending api to get the fiscal data of few countries from Europe package it is a very large data set and contains about Hundred thousands transactions from several countries.

 Data is processed as it arrives within the stream,in our case one transaction at a time.
 As a data is written in to fiscal.txt a kafka message is published under connect-test, this message is read and processed by spark using kafkaConnectStream .
 In code  we keep printing the processed data till the time, that is for the data that has arrived till now.
-Below is the put when the stream has ended and there are no more writes in fiscal.data.